-The “North Pole” refers to multiple places: the geographically northernmost point on Earth, the magnetic north, and, most enchantingly, Santa’s headquarters.
+The "North Pole" has multiple meanings; it can indicate the geographically northernmost point on Earth or to the spot where compasses point.
+And, most enchantingly, it can refer to Santa's headquarters.
 The North Pole has inspired human imagination, scientific exploration and political conflict for decades.

 Where is the North Pole?

 The Geographic North Pole is the northernmost point on the planet, where Earth's axis intersects with its surface.
 Its latitude is 90 degrees north, and all longitudinal lines meet there.
 From there, every direction one turns is south.
 Because all longitudinal lines begin from it, the North Pole has no time zone.

 The pole is surrounded by the Arctic Ocean, where the water is 13,400 feet (4,084 meters) deep and usually covered with drifting ice 6-to-10 feet (1.8 to 3 m) thick.
 About 434 light-years above the pole lies Polaris, the "North Star."
 During the course of the night, Polaris does not rise or set, but remains in very nearly the same spot above the northern axis year-round while the other stars circle around it.
 The star has been an important marker for navigation for centuries.

 Over time, the location of the North Pole changes slightly.
 Earth's axis has a slight wobble, and since the pole intersects with the axis, it wobbles along with it.
 Scientists have calculated that the pole wobbles about 30 feet over seven years.
 The precise point of the pole at any given moment is known as the instantaneous pole.